 Questions About the Proposed Thoroughbred Horse Anti-Doping Rules?

 If you have been accused of violating anti-doping rules or have questions about the proposed thoroughbred horse anti-doping rules that were recently released, it's crucial to speak with an anti-doping attorney as soon as possible.
-Contact us online or call us directly at +1-207-747-5899 to schedule a free consultation with one of our equine anti-doping lawyers.
+Contact us online or call us directly at +1-207-747-5899 to schedule a initial 1 hour consultation with one of our equine anti-doping lawyers.